-John McCrae was born in Guelph, Ontario, on 30 November 1872 and studied medicine at the University of Toronto; he served as residence house officer at Toronto General Hospital and at Baltimore’s John Hopkins Hospital.
+John McCrae was born in Guelph, Ontario, 30 November 1872.
+He studied medicine at the University of Toronto, serving as residence house officer at Toronto General Hospital and at Baltimore’s John Hopkins Hospital.

 Strongly influenced by his father Lieutenant-Colonel David McCrae, he became keenly interested in military matters.
-As a school boy John was a member of the Guelph Highland Cadet Corps and later joined the local Militia Field Battery.
+As a school boy, he was a member of the Guelph Highland Cadet Corps, later joining the local Militia Field Battery.

-The spring of 1915 found the 1st Brigade in Flanders and Lieutenant-Colonel McCrae established his dressing station on the banks of the Ypres Canal; from his dressing station he was witness to the ever-growing forest of white crosses.
-It was here, amidst the heavy fighting, mud and carnage of the Second Battle that he penned his immortal poem, “In Flanders Fields”.
-This poem was one of many; in addition to being a soldier and physician, he was an accomplished poet.
+The spring of 1915 found the 1st Brigade in Flanders.
+Lieutenant-Colonel McCrae established his dressing station on the banks of the Ypres Canal, witnessing the ever-growing forest of white crosses.
+It was here, amidst the heavy fighting, mud and carnage of the Second Battle that he penned his immortal poem, “In Flanders Fields.”
+This poem was one of many.
+In addition to being a soldier and physician, he was an accomplished poet.

-During this battle the enemy launched the infamous gas attack against the Canadians.
-As well as caring for the wounded and dying, McCrae would often relieve his close friend Colonel Morrison in directing the fire of the Brigade’s sixteen 18-pounder quick fire (QF) field guns.
+During this battle, the enemy launched the infamous gas attack against the Canadians.
+As well as caring for the wounded and dying, he would often relieve his close friend Colonel Morrison in directing the fire of the Brigade’s sixteen 18-pounder quick fire (QF) field guns.
 He cut a unique figure wearing his gunner’s uniform from the South African War.

 His Herculean efforts were soon to take their toll.
-On 23 January 1918 he was observed to be unwell and was ordered to bed.
-Later that night word was received that Lieutenant-Colnel McCrae had been appointed consulting physician to the First British Army and his superior rushed to his bedside to give him the good news.
-McCrae’s condition was markedly worse and the next day pneumonia was diagnosed.
+On 23 January 1918, he was observed to be unwell and was ordered to bed.
+Later that night word was received that he had been appointed consulting physician to the First British Army and his superior rushed to his bedside to give him the good news.
+McCrae’s condition was markedly worse.
+The next day pneumonia was diagnosed.
 His condition worsened steadily and just after midnight on 28 January, at age 45, he died.